Process︎

 Great products feel great because they are the right solutions.
 They meet our needs, support our goals and sometimes exceed our expectations.
 Product teams need a way to step back to arrive at the right solutions and in order to do that, they need robust methods to empathize with people.
-This brings us to the Story
+This brings us to the Story –

 A narrative, either true or fictitious designed to interest, amuse, or instruct the hearer or reader.

-Human Stories can inspire our understanding and unlock the empathy required to build great products.
+Human Stories can unlock the empathy required to build great products.
 The craft of storytelling offers a way for us to create empathy by experiencing our solutions first-hand within the context of daily life.
 Stories help us feel what life could be like with a new solution.
 Stories can challenge our point of view and help us re-evaluate where to invest time and re-direct energy to get the right solution.
 Ultimately, they can be an outlet for us to promote change.

 There are three primary tools to define the story – Goal, Journey and Lenses.
 Defining the Human Goal is key to ensuring the product experience is meeting needs and acts as the ground-truth for outlining the Human Journey.
 The Journey can have several permeations through its system, but outlines a sequence of user tasks to accomplish their goal.